 SCC provides instruction for individuals with developmental disabilities at sites throughout Columbus County.
 Individuals enrolled in this program learn the fundamentals of mathematics, science, social studies, reading, technology, and oral and written communication.
 At the same time instructors are preparing students for employment and economic self-sufficiency.
-For more information, interested persons should contact the Basic Skills Program at (910) 642-7141, ext.
-326 or 432.
+For more information, interested persons should contact the Basic Skills Program at (910) 788-6326 or (910) 788-6432.